 There is no management fee he says, with costs covered by the sponsors capital.

-There is also liquidity in the SPAC, he adds, as whether the listing is on NASDAQ or the NYSE the requirement is a minimum 400-450 investors.
+There is also liquidity in the SPAC, he adds, as to whether the listing is on NASDAQ or the NYSE the requirement is a minimum 400-450 investors.

 Typically, this is achieved by bringing in cornerstone institutional investors and following up with a syndication to retail investors.

 Though similar to private equity in some ways, another advantage of SPACs is there is no exit date as it is a listed company, says Vedrenne-Cloquet.

 As a market product it works, he adds.
 Institutions can Park cash, earn US Treasury rates of interest and then either investor get the money back.